lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - Fix distkeys / use DISTSTYLE ALL for truly small tables or create properly-distributed temp tables.
 - Re-run and verify improvements via svl_query_report / stl_query.

-If you want, give me one example query and the EXPLAIN output (or the query id) and I’ll point to which table is being broadcast and the most likely corrective action.

 ## How do you use SVV_TABLE_INFO to identify unsorted and vacuum-needed tables?
 Key idea: SVV_TABLE_INFO exposes per-table metrics you can use to decide whether a table needs vacuuming (or ANALYZE).
 The two most important columns are: